 Public health laboratories obtain whole-genome sequences of pathogens to confirm outbreaks and identify transmission routes.
-Here we present TinselR, an open-source and user-friendly application for visualization and annotation of relatedness among pathogens with phylogenetic trees designed to simplify this critical step in the pathogen analysis workflow.
+Here we present tinselR, an open-source and user-friendly application for visualization and annotation of relatedness among pathogens with phylogenetic trees.
+This combination of annotating phylogenetics simplifies one critical step in the pathogen analysis workflow.